AUDIO VERSION: YouTube Podbean

 Notice how Luke says that the Kingdom of God won’t begin right away.
 Well, the kingdom that Luke has in mind will never begin.
 Today, Jews and Christians who are clinging to the belief that God will one day restore Israel into some great world power are putting their faith in something that will never happen.
 God has no intention of ever turning the political nation of Israel into some global ruler, and if we were paying closer attention to the way Yahweh describes the great restoration of Israel in the Old Testament, we should start to suspect something is amiss.
 For one thing, all of the descriptions of Israel in glory include a Temple and a sacrificial system—two concepts which Yahweh has completely abolished in the New Covenant.
 No, Yahweh really isn’t planning to one day have the whole world revert back to Judaism and pretend that Christ never happened.

 The introduction of Christ makes it impossible for those Old Testament prophecies about Israel to be literally fulfilled.
 But after seeing how many Messianic prophecies Christ failed to literally fulfill, we shouldn’t be too surprised to discover that Yahweh was leading us astray about Israel’s political future as well.
 Think about it: Did Christ ever sit on a throne in Jerusalem?
 No. Did the rulers of other nations stream to His throne in Jerusalem and bow down before Him?
 No. Did He reign even one day as a political figure in Israel?
 No. Was He even a true biological descendant of David?
 No, because only Joseph descended from David and there was no genetic relationship between Joseph and Jesus.
 Did Jesus establish justice on earth and slay all of the wicked?
 No. Jesus doesn’t come close to literally fulfilling many of the prophecies Yahweh makes about Him.
-It’s only by getting very poetic and symbolic and ridiculously exaggeratory that we can try to say, “Uh, yeah, okay, I see how Jesus was a kind of guilt offering for our sins…even though everything about His death was a complete violation of the Old Covenant requirements for a guilt offering…because Yahweh said human sacrifices were an abomination…and Jesus wasn’t processed by Levitical priests…but hey, let’s not get technical” (see How the Cross Broke the Law).
+It’s only by getting very poetic and symbolic and ridiculously exaggeratory that we can try to say, “Uh, yeah, okay, I see how Jesus was a kind of guilt offering for our sins…even though everything about His death was a complete violation of the Old Covenant requirements for a guilt offering…because Yahweh said human sacrifices were an abomination…and Jesus wasn’t processed by Levitical priests…but hey, let’s not get technical”.

 So is Luke correct in assuming that the parable Jesus is about to tell is about warning everyone that Israel’s glory days are going to be more delayed than the Jews expect?
 Let’s examine the parable for ourselves and see what we think.